CI-Stu/Shropcheer/README.md

 * GitHub Pages used for hosting the deployed front-end site.
 * Gitpod used as a cloud-based IDE for development.
 * Bootstrap used as the front-end CSS framework for modern responsiveness and pre-built components.
-* ElephantSQL used as the Postgres database.
+* PostgreSQL from Code Institute was used as the database.
 * Heroku used for hosting the deployed back-end site.
 * Cloudinary used for online static file storage.
-* Canva Utilized for collaborative design and prototyping(wireframes).
+* Lucidchart used for database design
+* Balsamiq used for wireframes
+* FontJoy was used for font pairing
+* Djecrety was used to generate a secure django secret key

-* Google and Stack Overflow utilized for general research or solving a bug, information gathering, and various online tools.
+* Google, Stack Overflow, Phind Youtube and Slack was utilized for general research or solving a bug and information gathering.

 # Languages Used: